-(j) Unless prohibited by law other than this [act], at the party's expense, any party may be represented by counsel or may be advised, accompanied, or represented by another individual.
+(i) Unless prohibited by law other than this [act], at the party's expense, any party may

-(k) Any party may represent themselves in a contested case, and the presiding officer may accommodate pro se parties unfamiliarity with agency contested case procedures by explaining those procedures to the pro se party to the extent consistent with fair hearing [impartial decision maker] requirements

-(1)(k) The decision in a contested case must be written in writing, based on the agency hearing record, and include a statement of the factual and legal bases of the decision.

-(m)(1) This section applies to agency procedure in contested cases without further action by the agency, and prevails over a conflicting or inconsistent provision of the agency's rules.

-(n)(m) The rules by which an agency conducts a contested disputed case may include provisions equivalent to, or more protective of, the rights of the person to which the agency action is directed than the requirements of this section.

-(o) Agencies must train new presiding officers [including non lawyer presiding officers]

-in contested case procedures and in the rules of evidence applicable to contested case proceedings.
+- be represented by counsel or may be advised, accompanied, or represented by another individual. - 2 (k) Any party may represent themselves in a contested case, and the presiding officer - 3 may accommodate pro se parties unfamiliarity with agency contested case procedures by - 4 explaining those procedures to the pro se party to the extent consistent with fair hearing - 5 [impartial decision maker] requirements - 6 (1) The decision in a contested case must be written, based on the agency hearing record, - 7 and include a statement of the factual and legal bases of the decision. - (m) This section applies to agency procedure in contested cases without further action by - 9 the agency, and prevails over a conflicting or inconsistent provision of the agency's rules. - 10 (n) The rules by which an agency conducts a contested case may include provisions - more protective of, the rights of the person to which the agency action is directed than the - 12 requirements of this section. - 13 (o) Agencies must train new presiding officers [including non lawyer presiding officers] - in contested case procedures and in the rules of evidence applicable to contested case - 15 proceedings.